Bar Charts (matplotlib)

 ๐ ๏ธ Try This

-to match your own data (like food miles, recycling totals, etc.).
+Change the values in categories and quantities to match your own data (like food miles, recycling totals, etc.).

 ๐ฏ Mini Challenges